wxsd-sales/user-activity-bot/README.md

     pip install requests-toolbelt
    ```

-3. The following Environment variables are required for this demo, set with the appropriate values (see the Environment Variables section below for more details):
+3. The following Environment variables are required for this demo, set with the appropriate values (see the Environment Variables section below for more details).
+You can copy these into a file called ```.env``` in the root directory before updating the appropriate values.
       ```
       MY_BOT_ID=<PERSON_ID_OF_BOT>
       MY_BOT_TOKEN=<BOT_ACCESS_TOKEN>